SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day7_Topic.md

 - **📏 Advanced Feature Scaling**: Applied advanced scaling techniques such as Robust Scaling, Quantile Transformation, and Power Transformation to prepare data for modeling.
 - **🛠️ Implementing Advanced Feature Engineering with Scikit-Learn**: Practiced building and transforming features using Scikit-Learn's preprocessing tools.
 - **🛠️📈 Example Project: Enhancing Model Performance with Feature Engineering**: Developed a comprehensive regression pipeline to predict housing prices, incorporating advanced feature creation, selection, handling of categorical variables, and scaling to optimize model performance.

-This structured approach ensures that you build a strong foundation in advanced feature engineering techniques, preparing you for more sophisticated machine learning tasks in the upcoming days.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**